-We began the year with a broad resolution that we will be pure.
+We began the year with a broad resolution that we will be pure to become a Godly person.
 Pure in words and deeds.
 Today I want to share with you what must be done to become pure.
 A pure heart and mind will be healthy and an impure heart and mind will be unhealthy.

 We believe that Allah Almighty created us for a specific purpose “I created Jinn and humans solely for my worship, I don’t want them to give me anything, in fact I am the one who feeds and sustains them” (Ad-Dhariyat: 56-57).
 As faithful Muslims, we regard this as the purpose and goal of our lives.
 It also contains the meanings of life and our identity.
 The worshipers, admirers, and adorers of the Creator.

 Research suggests that the most successful people are those who set goals, they accomplish much more than those who don’t, even when they have equal education and ability.
 Here are five ways that will help you to be successful insha-Allah:

 Deciding to get closer to Allah:

 You have made an amazing decision, to draw near to your Creator, Sustainer, your real Carer, Allah.
 Now you must dedicate yourself to this goal, it must be a goal that you’re willing to devote your life to.
 Always keep your eye on this goal.
 So, turn to Allah!

 Development coaches say writing down your goals gives them a sense of permanency.
 What is written on paper is preserved on the tablet, it energises you.
 The Quran and Sunnah have laid down a clear path for you to travel on.
 It begins with learning the five pillars, having strong faith; being regular in your five daily prayers; giving charity and Zakat; fasting in the month of Ramadhan and once in your life performing the Hajj.